 Polly’s feathers should be smooth and clean.
 Discolored, broken, dirty, stained, or missing feathers can all be signs that something is wrong, as are broken or bleeding pin feathers.

 Every bird has their own unique persona.
-Sudden changes in Polly’s usual mannerisms or vocalizations can be warning signs.
+Sudden changes in Polly’s usual mannerisms or vocalizations can be warning signs of sickness in birds.
 For instance, a normally friendly bird that is suddenly angry or aggressive may be sick.
 Lethargy is another indication that something is wrong.
+Recognizing signs of sickness in birds is crucial for early intervention.
+If you’re looking for more specific information on caring for a particular type of bird, you might find our article on Cockatiel Care Tips helpful.
+While it focuses on cockatiels, many of the care principles apply to other bird species as well.

 A sudden loss or gain of weight—especially one that can’t be explained by dietary changes—can also be an indication that something is wrong.
 Weighing Polly regularly can help you spot these changes.

-The more attention you pay to your pet bird, the easier it will be to spot indications that something is wrong.
+The more attention you pay to your pet bird, the easier it will be to spot signs of sickness in birds.
 Look Polly over daily as you’re spending time with her.
 Lumps, bumps, bruises, and swelling are all clear indications that something is off.
 You may also notice your winged buddy standing or moving in a strange way, perhaps shifting her weight.
+These behaviors can be early warning signs of sickness in birds, so it’s crucial to catch them early for timely treatment.

 Polly’s eyes should be clear and bright.
 If they appear crusty, dull or sunken, or are watery, there may be something going on with your feathered pal.